Convert a JSON-based card to a full-stack UI extension (BETA)

 • Follow the quickstart guide to create your first UI extension.

-• After completing the quickstart guide and familiarizing yourself with the new toolset, you can also check out some of HubSpot's example extensions for inspiration.
+• After completing the quickstart guide and familiarizing yourself with the new toolset, you can also check out HubSpot's sample projects for inspiration.

 • Finally, create a new boilerplate project by running hs project create.
 Based on your learnings, build your re-imagined UI extension card.

-As an example, below you'll find an example of converting the ZenQuotes card to be a full-stack UI extension
+As an example, below you'll find an example of recreating the ZenQuotes card as a full-stack UI extension.

 Example conversion: ZenQuotes card